Man who issued death threats to Pelosi, AOC sentenced to 18 months in prison - NewsBreak

 Man who issued death threats to Pelosi, AOC sentenced to 18 months in prison

-(The Hill) — A Florida man was sentenced to 18 months in prison on Friday for making death threats against Speaker Nancy Pelosi (D-Calif.) and Rep. Alexandria Ocasio-Cortez (D-N.Y.).

 Paul Vernon Hoeffer was also sentenced to three years of supervised release.
-He had pleaded guilty to interstate transmission of threats to injure.Youngkin creates task force to safely house foster children
+He had pleaded guilty to interstate transmission of threats to injure .NBA star Magic Johnson joins city leaders to help with internet connectivity in underserved areas

 Hoeffer called Pelosi’s office in March of 2019 and Ocasio-Cortez’s office in November 2020, threatening to kill them both, authorities said.